tytydraco/yessleep/out/Im_at_war_with_my_Best_Friend_Part_1.md

 As I scrolled, I was confused when I saw that Andrew had unadded me on Snapchat.

 It struck me as odd, and I decided to shoot him a DM about it on Instagram.
 I opened his profile.
 I was blocked.
+I also realized his profile picture and bio were different.
+His profile picture was just a black screen and his bio said "I must go in."

 I was even more confused now.
 Why would he do this?
 It had to be an accident.
 I decided to just text him and ask, to see if it was a mistake or not.
 I sent him a text, but as it was sent, the text turned green and never said it was delivered.
 He had blocked me on iMessage as well.

 "The fuck?"
 I muttered to myself.
 I felt myself begin to get a little scared.
 Did Andrew cut off all contact with me?
 Did he not want to be friends anymore?
 I didn't know, but a part of me was still trying to convince myself that it was just a mistake and that I would ask him at school.
 I heard my bus pull up to my house, and I swung my bag over my back and ran down the stairs, and out the door, walking toward the bus.

 When I finally got to school, I decided to find Andrew before first period started.
 There were 4 minutes left, so I didn't have a lot of time.
 I roamed the halls, looking around for him, saying hi to other friends along the way.
 1 minute before the bell for first period rang, I gave up and looked at my schedule.
-I had math first period.
+I had math for first period.

 I practically jogged to the class, looking for the room it was in, breathing a sigh of relief when I found it.
 I opened the door and walked in, seeing nearly every seat occupied as the bell rang.
 I saw the teacher typing something down on her computer.
 I saw an empty seat and made my way to it, making sure to not bother anybody.